ambassify/react-ace-cdn/README.md

 ## Modes, Themes, and Keyboard Handlers

-All modes, themes, and keyboard handlers should be required through ```brace``` directly.
-Browserify will grab these modes / themes / keyboard handlers through ```brace``` and will be available at run time.
-See the example above.
+All modes, themes, and keyboard handlers will be requested from CDN on-demand.
 This prevents bloating the compiled javascript with extra modes and themes for your application.

 ### Example Modes